6 women who changed the course of Roman history

 Poor tragic Octavia (69–11 BC).
 Used by her brother Augustus as a dynastic tool, she was expected to produce heirs and live up to the exacting moralising standards of the regime.
 Octavia behaved as the respectful and compliant Stepford Wife she was supposed to be as well as proving a dynastic lynchpin.
-Cuckolded by her last husband, Antony, in favour of Cleopatra, she spent much of her life grieving for her dead son Marcellus.
+Cuckolded by her last husband, Mark Antony, in favour of Cleopatra, she spent much of her life grieving for her dead son Marcellus.

 The notorious wit

 Julia the Elder (39 BC–AD 14), Augustus's only child and dynastic hope, was a nightmare daughter.
 Despite her successful childbearing, she shamed her father with her partying and infidelities.
 She was also a notorious wit, famously announcing that she only had affairs "when the ship is full", ie when she was pregnant.
 When her father told her off for dressing too showily, she tartly replied that she'd be old one day so she was going to enjoy herself now.